The Meynell Church Trustees

-Posted on the 1st Oct 2017 in the category Resources
+Posted on the 25th Feb 2021 in the category Resources

 The Hon.
 Emily Charlotte Meynell Ingram (1840-1904) was the daughter of Sir Charles Wood, sometime Chancellor of the Exchequer, and subsequently first Viscount Halifax.
-She shared the religious convictions of her elder brother Charles Lindley Wood, later 2nd Viscount Halifax, who was for many years the President of the English Church Union.
+She shared the religious convictions of her elder brother Charles Lindley Wood, later second Viscount Halifax, who was for many years the President of the English Church Union.

-1) Fleetwood St Peter and St David (Diocese of Blackburn).
+v Fleetwood St Peter and St David (Diocese of Blackburn).
 Sole patronage.

-6) Ashley, Mucklestone, Broughton, and Croxton (Diocese of Lichfield).
+v Ashley, Mucklestone, Broughton, and Croxton (Diocese of Lichfield).
 Joint patronage with the Bishop of Lichfield and others.
 The Meynell family held land at Ashley.

-9) St Michael the Archangel, West Retford (Diocese of Southwell & Nottingham).
+v St Michael the Archangel, West Retford (Diocese of Southwell & Nottingham).
 Now part of the Retford Area Team Ministry.